herrevilkitten/holiday-in-ten-towns/Session_4.md

 * The Eastside Inn is run by Marta Peskrit.
 Her father, Clyde, is a retired fisherman.
 A pair of men hushed up and left when the party came in.
 Marta was singing a song about _a dead woman_ (an old family song?)
 * The party asked for some food and rooms and took some seats.
 * It was fish.
 Complaining was done.
 * Midnight asked Marta about a ring she wore on a necklace.
 It was payment rendered to Marta's grandparents, from a woman dressed in red that stayed at the inn 50 years ago.
 The woman disappeared under _very_ strange circumstances involving battering winds infesting the inn.
+Jenna determined there is something special about it, but not what.
+She also asked Marta if there are any troubles happening in Termalaine.
+	* She talked about the kobolds infesting the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1OTgyMzQ2MDgsLTc2NTU5MjEzNCw0MT
-IxODAzNiwtNjcyNjg0NTQxLDk0ODM4NTUzMiwxNzc2NTgwMTk0
-LC0xNTY3MzcwNzEwXX0=
+eyJoaXN0b3J5IjpbMzU4Mjg5ODE1LC03NjU1OTIxMzQsNDEyMT
+gwMzYsLTY3MjY4NDU0MSw5NDgzODU1MzIsMTc3NjU4MDE5NCwt
+MTU2NzM3MDcxMF19
 -->